Totone/react-component-maker/README.md

 - `fillIndex`
 - `fillView`
 - `fillContainer`
+- `fillStyle`

 ## Conclusion

 At first it was just a script among others I used to enhance my developper's routines.
-I got the idea to write it in bash instead of node & share it.
-I tried to make it more universal to be useful by everybody.
+I got the idea to write & share it.
+I tried to make it more universal to be useful by anyone.
-Feel free to give my any feedback you want, or support my work the ways you want !
+Feel free to give any feedback you want, or support my work the ways you want.